Round up of the Challenge on Saturday the 2nd April 2005

 Good Ole’ Robot Brawl

-This challenge is meant to get back to basics for a bit of fun, and there are prizes!
+This challenge is meant to get back to basics for fun, and there are prizes!

 The teams have 1 hour to build the robots, and the challenge events are expected to last around an hour.